perfectspr/llm-leaderboard/questions/summarizing.md

 What is a shorter version of the above article?
 ### Answer
 Amy Winehouse, a famous singer, has released a new song called "It's My Party."
 This song is her version of an older song from 1963 by Lesley Gore.
 She worked with another music person, Mark Ronson, to make this.
 People are excited to hear more new music from Amy Winehouse after she had some trouble in her life.
+***
+Summarize the following into one sentence: "Lithium is a metal that does not readily dissolve in most solvents.
+However, it can be dissolved in some organic solvents such as diethyl ether, tetrahydrofuran (THF), and diglyme.
+These solvents have a high polarity and a relatively low boiling point, which allows them to dissolve lithium salts and other compounds containing lithium.
+Other solvents that can dissolve lithium include acetonitrile, dimethyl sulfoxide (DMSO), and water.
+It should be noted that the solubility of lithium in these solvents depends on various factors such as temperature, pressure, and the presence of other compounds."
+### Answer
+Lithium, a metal not easily soluble, can dissolve in specific organic solvents like diethyl ether, THF, diglyme, acetonitrile, DMSO, and water due to their high polarity and low boiling points, with solubility influenced by factors such as temperature, pressure, and other compounds.
+***
+Summarize the following into one sentence: "Bob was a boy.
+Bob had a dog.
+Bob and his dog went for a walk.
+Bob and his dog walked to the park.
+At the park, Bob threw a stick and his dog brought it back to him.
+The dog chased a squirrel, and Bob ran after him.
+Bob got his dog back and they walked home together."
+### Answer
+Bob, a boy with a dog, went for a walk to the park where they played fetch and chased a squirrel before returning home together.